juandisay/Kubernates-jankins/Setup Kubernates/ProvisionVPS/kube-Installer-centos7.md

 This documentation guides you in setting up a cluster with one master node and one worker node.

-## Assumptions if you setup in local
+## Assumptions if you setup in local or DNS online
 |Role|FQDN|IP|OS|RAM|CPU|
 |----|----|----|----|----|----|
 |Master|kmaster.example.com|192.168.99.100|CentOS 7|2G|2|